|Page tools: Print Page Print All RSS Search this Product|

 16 Registration of deaths is the responsibility of the state and territory Registries of Births, Deaths and Marriages.
 Information about the deceased is acquired from a Death Registration Form (DRF) which is completed by the funeral director, based on information supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred.
 As part of the registration process, information on the cause of death is either supplied by the medical practitioner certifying the death on a Medical Certificate of Cause of Death (MCCD), or supplied as a result of a coronial investigation.
 This information is provided to the ABS by individual Registrars for coding and compilation into aggregate statistics shown in this release.
 Core data items are collected in all states and territories and therefore statistics at the national level are available for key characteristics.
 Some states collect additional information.

 State and territory data

 17 As a result of an amendment made in 1992 to section 17(a) of the Acts Interpretation Act 1901-1973 (Cwlth) the Indian Ocean territories of Christmas Island and Cocos (Keeling) Islands have been included as part of geographic Australia, hence another category of the state and territory classification has been created.
 This category is known as 'Other Territories' and includes Christmas Island, the Cocos (Keeling) Islands and Jervis Bay Territory.
 From 1 July 2016, 'Other Territories' also include Norfolk Island following the introduction of the Norfolk Island Legislation Amendment Act 2015.

 18 Prior to 1993, deaths of persons usually resident in Christmas Island or Cocos (Keeling) Islands were included with Off-Shore Areas and Migratory in Western Australia, while deaths of persons usually resident in Jervis Bay Territory were included with the Australian Capital Territory.
-In 2015, there were 8 deaths of persons usually resident in Christmas Island, the Cocos (Keeling) Islands or Jervis Bay Territory.
+In 2016, there were 10 deaths of persons usually resident in Christmas Island, the Cocos (Keeling) Islands or Jervis Bay Territory, and 6 deaths of persons usually resident in Norfolk Island.